sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

   * This is outside scope of this doc
 * Even when master is applied with manifests that all point to same URL, the point of switching one image to other, can be asynchronous across ASICs.
   * The hostcfgd is a single instance and it would need to circle through ASIC instances, when switching between kube to local and viceversa
-  * Hopefully, this would be an acceptable delay between instances
+  * Hopefully, this would be an acceptable offset/delay between instances
   * If not, further investigation & customization would be required.
   * Any fine tuning, would be an RFE and not in the scope of this doc.